Are you trying to decide between working for an established company or a startup?

 There’s nothing worse than spending hours applying for a job, going through rounds of interviews, getting the job, and then realizing that it was nothing like how you imagined it to be.

-Having worked in the corporate world with two large companies in Turkey (very early in my career) for a little over three years, deciding that it really was not for me, then working for startups later on, I’ve had my fair share of experience in both the start up and corporate world – and can say with confidence that working in a startup vs. a corporate environment is very very different.
+Having worked in the corporate world with two large companies in Turkey (very early in my career), deciding that it really was not for me, then working for startups later on, I’ve had my fair share of experience in both the start up and corporate world – and can say with confidence that working in a startup vs. a corporate environment is very very different.

 So how do you decide which option is better for your marketing career?